UK Drone Laws 2018: Everything you need to know

 The CAA and airports will have the power to make exceptions to these restrictions in “specific circumstances”, the DfT says.

-According to the DfT, which has added that a draft Drones Bill will be published this summer, there has been a year-on-year increase in drone incidents with aircraft, with 71 recorded in 2016 and 89 in 2017.
+According to the DfT, which says a draft Drones Bill will be published later this year, there has been a year-on-year increase in drone incidents with aircraft, with 71 recorded in 2016 and 89 in 2017.

 It’s hoped that the new rules will protect helicopters and planes.
 The DfT says that drone operators will also eventually have to use apps that ensure they always have access to safety guidance, though it isn’t yet clear how it plans to enforce this rule.